samuele-mattiuzzo/kettlebell-training/README.md

 # KETTLEBELL PROGRAMMING

 - Personal log:
-   - 20/05/24 -> ROP Jurassic (4-5 weeks) w 20kg
+   - 20/05/24 -> ROP Jurassic - Heavy Progression?
+(4-5 weeks) w 20+24kg
-      - Rung 1: use 24kg
+      - Possibly skip the first 8 weeks and start at W8
       - Do the +pullups version (6 pulls at the end of each ladder)
-      - Supplement with Triple Gear Squat Protocol
+      - Supplement with Triple Gear Squat Protocol (20+24kg)
    - 25/03/24 -> BtS6 (8 weeks)
    - 19/02/24 -> The Giant / Prometheus
    - 18/02/24 -> SFG Kettlebell 201: Rite of Passage Workshop